syncfusion-content/flutter-docs/Flutter/datagrid/scrolling.md

 ### Scroll to horizontal offset

-SfDataGrid supports to Scroll programmatically to a particular horizontal offset by passing the offset values to the[scrollToHorizontalOffset]() method.
+The Flutter DataTable supports to scroll programmatically to a particular horizontal offset by passing the offset value to the `scrollToHorizontalOffset` method.
 Also, it allows to enable the scrolling animation by passing `true` to the `canAnimate` parameter in `scrollToHorizontalOffset` method.

 N> The default value of `canAnimate` is `false`.